2011 was a crazy year for Napa Cabs.

 Brandlin 2011 Cabernet Sauvignon Mt Veeder Estate

 A great balancing act of flavors and components, this wine sports great elegance and energy.
 There is a dance between the drying tannin and juicy acids here.
 The wine stays fresh and compelling throughout, introducing notes of cedar and graphite in the mid-palate.
-Red fruit and cassis wind down into with rosemary and tobacco on the finish.
-91 points $29.99
+Red fruit and cassis wind down with rosemary and tobacco on the finish.

 Whitehall Lane Winery 2011 Cabernet Sauvignon, Napa Valley

-A bordelais nose of graphite and pepper makes way for a dense and compact version of Napa Cabernet with savory notes along with the classic cassis and cherry flavors moving into notes of burnt wood and Earl Grey tea.
+A Bordelais nose of graphite and pepper makes way for a dense and compact version of Napa Cabernet with savory notes along with the classic cassis and cherry flavors moving into notes of burnt wood and Earl Grey tea.
 Tannins are complex and gritty.
-90 Points $29.99

 Hall Vineyards 2011 Cabernet Sauvignon Napa Valley

-The calling card of cool weather cabernet, black currant, is in the first scent and the final taste in the finish.
+The calling card of cool weather cabernet, black currant, is in the first scent and the final taste.
 This wine offers layers of berry coulis, roasted coffee, toasted herbs, and chocolate.
 Densely packed with enough bravado to appeal to any Napa Cab lover.
 Just with much more balance than usual, the calling card of the 2011 vintage.
-90 points $49.99

-This bottle isn’t on the shelves in PA, but can be found in DE, NY, and NJ.
-The Beau Vigne 2011 “Romeo” Cabernet Sauvignon is more delicious than the distilled tears of a thousand pomeranians.
-Don’t ask me why that sounds good.
+This bottle isn’t on the shelves in PA but can be found in DE, NY, and NJ.
+The Beau Vigne 2011 “Romeo” Cabernet Sauvignon is more delicious than the distilled tears of a thousand Pomeranians.
+Could you not ask me why that sounds good?
 I obviously need therapy.
-95 points $60-$80

 The jury is still out.